skadio/skadio.github.io/_pages/about.md

 Internally, I guide the research agenda of the AI Center, serve as a liaison between data science, engineering and business teams and scale out the efforts on model governance, interpretability, fairness, and bias mitigation for the enterprise.

-Externally, I coordinate strategic partnerships with the high-tech industry, including Amazon, Google, and NVIDIA, and research institutions, including CMU, Harvard, MIT.
+Externally, I coordinate strategic partnerships with the high-tech industry, including Amazon, Google, and NVIDIA, and research institutions, including CMU, Harvard, and MIT.
 I lead  Fidelity's efforts in open source AI software, help organize college recruiting programs and mentor students, especially those from underrepresented groups through internships and co-op opportunities.

 ### @Oracle